pytorch/ossci-job-dsl/README.md

 - Issue them an access key, and send it to them

 You'll get an access key like AKIABLAHBLAHBLAH and a longer secret access key.
-Use them as username/password for `docker login $REGISTRY_DOMAIN`.
+Use them as username/password for `aws ecr get-login`.
-Then run the commands in "cheat sheet"
+Go to the "cheat sheet"

 ### Advanced tricks